 NG: interface between a NG-RAN node and a 5GC, providing an interconnection point between the NG-RAN and the 5GC.

-NG-C: Reference point for the control plane protocol between NG-RAN and AMF.
+NG-C: Reference point for the control plane protocol between NG-RAN and AMF or between NG-RAN and AIOTF.

 SCTP endpoint: as defined in IETF RFC 4960 (2007-09) [5]